shuguang-52/shuguang-52.github.io/_pages/fdssc.md

 <figcaption>
 <br>
-Classification maps for IN, KSC, and UP dataset.
+Figure 3.Classification maps for IN, KSC, and UP dataset.

 </figcaption>
 </figure>